A Latent Variable Framework for Scaling Laws in Large Language Models: Empirical Applications

 \subsection{Model Fitting and Interpretation}

 To start, we select the dimension of our latent skill embeddings by fitting the scaling models with latent dimensions $K\in\{1,\cdots, 12\}$.
-Using the AIC criterion described in Section~\ref{sec_infor}, we observe that the AIC values (Figure S1 in Appendix D.2) of the online supplementary material decrease sharply from $K=1$ to $K=3$ and stabilize after $K=4$.
+Using the AIC criterion described in Section~\ref{sec_infor}, we observe that the AIC values (Figure S1 in Appendix E.2) of the online supplementary material decrease sharply from $K=1$ to $K=3$ and stabilize after $K=4$.
 Accordingly, we select $\hat K =4$ as the estimated number of latent dimensions.
-We have also presented the model fitting results for $K = 6$ in Appendix D.2 in the online supplementary material.
+We have also presented the model fitting results for $K = 6$ in Appendix E.2 in the online supplementary material.
 To select the anchor benchmarks, we focus on diversity and interpretability in the underlying LLM skills.
-Accordingly, we choose MATH, IFEval, HellaSwag, and BBH, as each benchmark targets a distinct skill (e.g., instruction following), thereby enabling meaningful interpretation of the latent variable.
+Accordingly, we choose MATH, IFEval, HellaSwag, and BBH, as each benchmark targets a distinct skill (e.g., instruction following), thereby enabling meaningful interpretation of the latent variable. { To assess the appropriateness of this choice and the sensitivity of our results, we apply rotation methods popularly used in the literature to detect sparsity structure in the loading matrix~\citep{browne2001overview,cui2026beyond}; see Appendix~E.5 of the online supplementary material. }

 Figure \ref{fig:loadings} shows the estimated loadings, $\hat{\Lambda}$, of the model with $K=4$; this matrix reveals the relationship between benchmark performance and the latent abilities.
 For instance, because MATH predominantly assesses mathematical and reasoning abilities, the first ability is strongly associated with MMLU (which has STEM subsections) and GSM8K (another math benchmark), while being less related to ARC, TruthfulQA, Winogrande.
 IFEval measures instruction following, and its ability is strongly associated with TruthfulQA, which measures both the truthfulness and the informativeness of a model.
 The ability connected to HellaSwag, a benchmark focused on common-sense natural language inference, aligns mostly with ARC and Winogrande, which are also focused on common-sense reasoning.
 Finally, the dimension defined by BBH exhibits strong positive relationships with other QA benchmarks such as MMLU/MMLU-Pro and GPQA (Figure \ref{fig:correlation}).